 Bolette Frydendahl Larsen, Christina Hee Pedersen and Louise Phillips

-Christina Hee Pedersen is Associate Professor at the Department of Communication and Arts, Roskilde University, Denmark.
-Her research centres on the fields of feminist poststructuralist research, dialogic communication, collaborative research methodologies, actions research, popular education and Latin American feminist research perspectives.
+Christina Hee Pedersen is Associate Professor Emerita at the Department of Communication and Arts, Roskilde University, Denmark.
+Her research builds on the fields of feminist poststructuralist research, dialogic communication, collaborative research methodologies, actions research, popular education and Latin American feminist research perspectives.
 She is a member of The Group of Dialogic Communication at Roskilde University.

 "Christina Hee Pedersen’s book grapples with the subject matter of evocative and analytical responses to texts produced through memory work, separating while also linking these two different modes, and showing how a double move like this makes it possible to explore intersectional dynamics in ways which create community while also opening up for possibilities of social change.
 The book is a happy and fruitful meeting between theory and experience.
 It is a well written, original and innovative contribution to ongoing discussions about collaborative analysis, rooted in decades of experience of political activism, teaching and research." -- Signe Arnfred, Associate Professor, Roskilde University, Denmark.